 Our grants and awards support clinical and translational cancer research done by gifted physician-scientists at every stage of their careers, from the best and brightest among young investigators to senior researchers providing mentorship opportunities for the next generation of cancer researchers.
-For inquiries regarding CCF funding opportunities, please contact email@example.com.
+For inquiries regarding Conquer Cancer funding opportunities, please contact email@example.com.

 The Career Development Award (CDA) provides research funding to clinical investigators, who have received their initial faculty appointment, as they work to establish an independent clinical cancer research program.
 This research must have a patient-oriented focus, including a clinical research study and/or translational research involving human subjects.
 Proposals with a predominant focus on in vitro or animal studies (even if clinically relevant) are not allowed.

 The Global Oncology Young Investigator Award (YIA) provides research funding to early-career investigators to encourage and promote quality research in global oncology and to develop the next generation researchers to address global health needs.
 Global oncology refers to the application of the concepts of global health to cancer, and implies an approach to the practice of oncology that acknowledges the reality of limited resources in most parts of the world.

 The Young Investigator Award (YIA) provides funding to promising investigators to encourage and promote quality research in clinical oncology.
 The purpose of this grant is to fund physicians during the transition from a fellowship program to a faculty appointment.